weaviate/weaviate-io/developers/weaviate/configuration/authentication.md

 1. An **identity provider** (e.g. Okta, Microsoft, or WCS) that authenticates the user and issues tokens.
 1. A **resource** (in this case, Weaviate) who validates the tokens to rely on the identity provider's authentication.

-As a result of this, and variations from each side, there are many, many, different ways to configure OIDC systems.
+A Weaviate instance is a resource, Weaviate Cloud Service (WCS) may be an identity provider, and the Weaviate client may act on behalf of the user.
+This document attempts to provide some perspective from each one to help you use Weaviate with authentication.

 <details>
   <summary>